EuroPython/website/data/pages-content/faq.md

 ## **Q. Can I attend EuroPython remotely?**

-A. Yes, we have released remote tickets from 7th June 2022 onward.
+A. Yes, remote tickets are on sale from **7th June 2022** onward.
 It is now possible to purchase a conference ticket (personal/ business) to participate in the conference from anywhere on the planet.

 Please check out our [Tickets page](/tickets) for more details.

-## **Q. What all would I be able to do with a remote ticket?**
+## **Q. What access does a remote ticket give me?**

-A. Remote participation during the Conference Days (Wednesday-Friday) will be possible.
-You'll be able to watch the live talks, keynotes & panels in all 6 tracks, participate in lightning talks, engage in live Q&A (with voice and video), and interact with available speakers in breakout discussions.
-Participation during sprint days is to be determined
+A. We strive make remote participation as interactive as possible!
+During the Conference Days (Wednesday-Friday), not only can you watch the live talks, keynotes & panels in all 6 tracks, you can also participate in lightning talks, ask questions directly to a speaker (with voice and video), and chat with available speakers in breakout discussions.
+Participation during sprint days is to be determined.

-## **Q. I have bought an Online-Ticket: How can I Join?**
+## **Q. How can I join after having bought a remote ticket?**

-A. We will have a dedicated platform to particpate at the confernece remotely.
-We will email instructions how to access and join in the week before the conference.
+A. We will have a dedicated platform for you to join remotely.
+We will email the the joining instructions a few days before the conference.

+## **Q. What is the difference between a remote ticket and livestream-only ticket**

+A. As per our tradition, we provide open and free access to the livestreams of our conference talks (13-15 July).
+You are not required to register a ticket, but you are welcome to if you would like an email reminder or receive up-to-date information about the conference.

+But The free livestream-only ticket does not include support and you will be unable to interact with the speakers or other in-person audience.
+Consider getting a remote ticket instead.

 ## **Q. Will the conference talks and tutorials be recorded?**

 A. Recordings of the talks will be made available on our YouTube channel a few months after the conference.
 Tutorials will only be delivered in-person and will not be recorded.

+## **Q. Is there a Financial Aid Program for EP2022?**
+A. Yes, our
+[Financial Aid programme](/finaid) for in-person participation was open for submissions between 8 March - 23 May.
+It has not closed.
+Fin

-## **Q. Do you provide childcare?**
+## **Q. Do you provide childcare at the venue?**
 A. Yes.
 Children are welcome and we provide free childcare service at the venue staffed by qualified childminders.
 If you are attending with your children, please register a ticket for yourself and select how many children will require childcare at checkout.
 Space is limited, so do register your request early.

 ## **Q. Do you provide food at the venue?**
 A. Yes.
 Each ticket includes break refreshments and a light lunch for each day.

-## **Q. Is there a Financial Aid Program for EP2022?**
-A. Yes, our
-[Financial Aid programme](/finaid) is open for submissions between 8 March - 23 May.
-If you need help attending the conference, make sure to submit your application early!

 ## **Q. How soon should I book accommodation and flights?**